 Dyed to match refers to buttons or trims that are of the same colour as the garment into which they are sewn.

 Earth colours are colours that are found in nature mostly of the brown shades

 a) Difference between garment measurement and body measurement.
 This measurement is added to finished garment for comfortable movement.

 b) Join different lengths of fabric together by adjusting the length against each other.

-A stitch made very close to the edge as close as 1/8″
+Edge stitch is a stitch made very close to the edge as close as 1/8″.

-Applying special stitches, appliques, decorative stitches and items to enhance the look of the fabric
+Embellish means applying special stitches, appliques, decorative stitches and items to enhance the look of the fabric.

 A symbol or edge